Swipe left for slideshow. Article continues below.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

-Lenexa /lnks/ is a city in Johnson County, Kansas, United States, and part of the Kansas City Metropolitan Area.
-As of the 2010 census, the city population was 48,190.
-It is bordered by the cities of Shawnee to the north, Overland Park to the east, De Soto to the west and Olathe to the south.
+Olathe is a city in, and is the county seat of, Johnson County, Kansas, United States.
+Located in northeastern Kansas, it is the fourth most populous city in Kansas, with a population of 125,872 persons as of 2010.
+Olathe is also the fourth-largest city in the Kansas City metropolitan area.
+It is bordered by the cities of Lenexa to the north, Overland Park to the east, De Soto to the northwest, and Gardner to the southwest.